-Avoidance and mitigation measures may need to be developed for the project in order to mitigate for adverse effects to environmental resources.
+Avoidance and mitigation measures may need to be developed for the project to mitigate for adverse effects to environmental resources.
 The following summarizes potential avoidance, minimization, and mitigation measures for each resource.

-- Archaeological and Historical Resources Archaeological and historical resources would need to be identified and measures to avoid, minimize, or mitigate adverse effects would need to be developed.
-Archaeological and historical resources would also be considered Section 4(f) properties if eligible for the National Register of Historic Places (see also Parks and Recreation Properties). - Wetlands and Waters of the U.S. A formal field delineation of the entire Study Area would be completed to determine final impacts.
+- Archaeological and Historical Resources-Archaeological and historical resources would need to be identified and measures to avoid, minimize, or mitigate adverse effects would need to be developed.
+Archaeological and historical resources would also be considered Section 4(f) properties if eligible for the National Register of Historic Places (see also Parks and Recreation Properties). - Wetlands and Waters of the U.S.-A formal field delineation of the entire Study Area would be completed to determine final impacts.
 Impacts on wetlands and other waters of the U.S. would be avoided if feasible, and then minimized to the extent possible.
-For wetlands and other waters of the U.S. that cannot be avoided, a USACE Section 404 Permit, with Section 401 Water Quality Certification from SDDENR, would be obtained for authorization of fill activities in jurisdictional wetlands or other waters of the U.S. Wetland mitigation would need to be identified, if required, for impacts as part of the Section 404 permitting process. - Water Quality If needed, a Stormwater Pollution Prevention Plan (SWPPP) would be developed and National Pollutant Discharge Elimination System (NPDES) permits would be obtained prior to construction to reduce impacts to water quality.
-Per the SWPPP and NPDES permits, best management practices (BMPs) would be implemented to protect water quality including, but not limited to sediment and erosion controls, filter runoff in vegetated swales before reaching surface water, re-vegetate disturbed areas as soon as possible after construction, and service and stage equipment away from surface water. - Wildlife/Threatened and Endangered Species Measures to minimize impacts to vegetation and wildlife would be coordinated with the SD GFP and USFWS as needed.
-Impacts to threatened or endangered species would be avoided, or if unavoidable impacts would occur coordination with USFWS on appropriate mitigation measures would take place. - Parks and Recreation Properties Section 4(f) resources, including parks and recreation areas, would be identified within the study area.
+For wetlands and other waters of the U.S. that cannot be avoided, a U.S. Army Corps of Engineers Section 404 Permit, with Section 401 Water Quality Certification from SDDENR, would be obtained for authorization of fill activities in jurisdictional wetlands or other waters of the U.S. Wetland mitigation would need to be identified, if required, for impacts as part of the Section 404 permitting process. - Water Quality-If needed, a Stormwater Pollution Prevention Plan would be developed and National Pollutant Discharge Elimination System permits would be obtained prior to construction to reduce impacts to water quality.
+Per the Stormwater Pollution Prevention Plan and Pollutant Discharge Elimination System permits, best management practices would be implemented to protect water quality including, but not limited to: - Sediment and erosion controls. - Filtering runoff in vegetated swales before reaching surface water. - Re-vegetating disturbed areas as soon as possible after construction. - o Servicing and staging equipment away from surface water. - Wildlife/Threatened and Endangered Species-Measures to minimize impacts to vegetation and wildlife would be coordinated with the South Dakota Department of Game, Fish, and Parks and USFWS as needed.
+Impacts to threatened or endangered species would be avoided, or if unavoidable impacts would occur coordination with USFWS on appropriate mitigation measures would take place. - Parks and Recreation Properties-Section 4(f) resources, including parks and recreation areas, would be identified within the study area.
 Impacts from the project on these properties would be avoided, if possible.
 If the project alternative would result in a "use" of a Section 4(f) property, then coordination would need to occur with the official with jurisdiction.
 Section 6(f) properties would be identified within the study area and avoided, if possible.
-If avoidance is not possible, coordination with the SDGFP would be required. - Floodplains and Floodways Impacts to designated floodplain zones within the study area would be evaluated.
-If encroachments to floodplain zones cannot be avoided, a Floodplain Permit would be coordinated with the local floodplain administrator. - Regulated/Hazardous Materials Construction BMPs may be included to minimize impacts from regulated/hazardous materials on the project.
-The contractor would be alert for large areas of soil staining, buried drums, or USTs and coordinate with SDDENR if any obvious contamination is found prior to continuing work in those areas.
+If avoidance is not possible, coordination with the SDGFP would be required.

+- Floodplains and Floodways-Impacts to designated floodplain zones within the study area would be evaluated.
+If encroachments to floodplain zones cannot be avoided, a Floodplain Permit would be coordinated with the local floodplain administrator. - Regulated/Hazardous Materials-Construction best management practices may be included to minimize impacts from regulated/hazardous materials on the project.
+The contractor would be alert for large areas of soil staining, buried drums, or USTs and coordinate with SDDENR if any obvious contamination is found prior to continuing work in those areas. - Environmental Justice-Impacts to minority or low-income populations would need to be identified and reviewed.
+If disproportionately high and adverse effects would be anticipated from the project, efforts would be made to avoid, minimize, or mitigate those effects.
+Depending on the type and extent of impacts, additional alternatives may need to be identified and analyzed.